HEVC-Projects/CPIH/README.md

 # CPIH
 A large-scale database for CTU partition of intra-mode HEVC (CPIH)

-For reducing HEVC encoding complexity through deep learning based approach, a large-scale database is established.
+For reducing HEVC encoding complexity through deep learning based approach, a large-scale database is established [1].

 It is served for CTU Partition of Intra-mode HEVC, namely CPIH database.
 To the authors' best knowledge, this is the first database on CTU partition patterns.
 First, 2000 images at resolution 4928\*3264 are selected from Raw Images Dataset (RAISE, http://mmlab.science.unitn.it/RAISE/).
 These 2000 images are randomly divided into training (1700 images), validation (100 images) and test (200 images) sets.
 Furthermore, each set is equally divided into four subsets: one subset is with original resolution and the other three subsets are down-sampled to be 2880\*1920, 1536\*1024 and 768\*512.
 As such, this CPIH database contains images at different resolutions.
 This ensures sufficient and diverse training data for learning to predict CTU partition.